JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 <br><br>
-There will be some errors on the first load, on the library tab panel, right click and cselect configure panel,<br> select package and import, navigate to foobar2000/profile/packages/albumtree mod34.zip and open the zip, click ok,<br><br> reinstall the theme ftl to activate the theme again.<br>
+There will be some errors on the first load, on the library tab panel, right click and cselect configure panel,<br> select package and import, navigate to foobar2000/profile/packages/albumtree mod34.zip and open the zip, click ok,<br><br> reinstall the theme ftl to activate the theme again.
+Prefrences, Display, Default User Interface and import .ftl<br>
 <br><br>
 you will need to use dark mode in foobar(display menu/colors and font) or on your desktop to match the borders.
 <br>